moka-guys/dnanexus_filter_vcf_with_bedfile/README.md

 3. The bcftools output .vcf.gz file is uploaded to DNAnexus.

 ## What are the limitations of this app?
-* The project which MultiQC is run on must be shared with the user mokaguys
+* The project which the app is run on must be shared with the user mokaguys

 ## How was the .tar.gz file created?
 The bcftools docker image was created using the Dockerfile, tagged, and saved as a bcftools.tar.gz file, saved in